-- Led by University College London’s (UCL) Centre for Longitudinal Studies
+- Led by University College London’s Centre for Longitudinal Studies.

-- Aims to generate new knowledge and expand understanding of the impact that a person’s physical and mental health has on their economic and social outcomes over their life course and across generations
+- This project aimed to generate new knowledge and enhance the understanding of the impact that a person’s physical and mental health has on their economic and social outcomes over their life course and across generations.

-- Will consider a range of indicators of health status, analyse the interrelationships between them and social and economic outcomes, and examine the implications for socio-economic and gender inequalities
+- The research considered a range of indicators of health status, analysing the interrelationships between them and social and economic outcomes, and examined the implications for socio-economic and gender inequalities.

-This research project, led by UCL’s Centre for Longitudinal Studies, will address the impact of physical and mental health on economic and social outcomes throughout people’s life course.
+This research project, led by University College London (UCL)'s Centre for Longitudinal Studies, is working to address the lack of understanding on the impact of physical and mental health on economic and social outcomes throughout people’s life course.

 There is a complex relationship between economic and social factors, and people’s health.
 While much is known about the impact of socio-economic factors on health, there are gaps in knowledge about the impact of an individual’s health on their economic and social status.

 Through cross-cohort comparisons, this project aims to find out whether the relationships between people’s health and their social outcomes have changed between the generations, given major changes in factors that influence people’s health, both positively and negatively.
 These include factors such as increases in the prevalence of depression and obesity, a reduction in smoking levels, increased inequalities in income and wealth, changed gender roles, the changing demographic composition of the UK, and major differences in the policy climate over time.